m4rs-mt/ILGPU/Docs/02_Beginner/03_Kernels-and-Simple-Programs.md

 * no references
 * no structs with dynamic sizes

-The first parameter in a kernel must be its index.
+The first parameter in a kernel must be its *index*.
 A kernel always iterates over some extent, which is some 1, 2 or 3 dimensional length.
 Most of the time this is the length of the output MemoryBuffer<sup>0</sup>.
 When you call the kernel this is what you will use, but inside the kernel function the index is the threadIndex for the kernel.

 The other parameters can be structs or ArrayViews.
-You can have I *think* 19 parmeters in total.
-If you are approching this limit consider packing things into structs.
-Honestly before 19 parmeters you should pack things into structs just to keep it organized.
+You can have I *think* 19 parameters in total.
+If you are approaching this limit consider packing things into structs.
+Honestly, well before 19 parameters you should pack things into structs just to keep it organized.

 The function is whatever your algorithm needs.
-Be very careful of race conditions, and remember that the kernel is the * inside* of a for loop, not the for loop itself.
+Be very careful of race conditions, and remember that the kernel is the *inside* of a for loop, not the for loop itself.

 Your code structure will greatly affect performance.
 This is another complex topic but in general try to avoid branches<sup>1</sup> and code that would change in different kernel indices.
 The thing you are trying